celsiusnarhwal/snowflake/README.md

 can use Discord to identify your application's users without needing to implement specific support for Discord's OAuth2 API.

-As far as I know, Snowflake is the only self-hostable, universally compatible, application that does this.

 ## Installation

 There are two supported ways to run Snowflake: [Docker](https://docker.com) and [uv](https://docs.astral.sh/uv).